kev5873/openbvemultiplayer/Readme.md

 OpenBVE Multiplayer
 ---

 This is a fork of the original OpenBve, the original website has been taken down, and there are no longer any official websites to download it from.
-Since this product came out of [BVEStation.com](http://www.bvestation.com), we recommend you visit [BVEStation](http://www.bvestation.com) for a copy of the game.

-This add-on will enable multiplayer support.
+This add-on enables multiplayer support.

 History
 ---